Is Graduate Study Right For You?

 - Assess if you will be a competitive candidate for quality programs by talking with your faculty advisor, researching programs, and evaluating how closely your GPA, test scores, and other attributes match the school’s average student profile

 - Develop an understanding for the career support provided through the graduate programs you are considering.
 How typical is it that people get the kinds of jobs they want after the program?
 If your goal is a less common outcome for the program, what specific elements of the program (like courses, professional networks, or location) will help you to be successful in reaching your goal?
 How important is your goal?

 Researching Graduate Schools

-- Research by program or state at petersons.com or gradschools.com or websites that are specific to your field of study.
+- Research by program or state at petersons.com, gradschools.com, Affordable Colleges Online or websites that are specific to your field of study.

 - Talk to your Faculty Advisor.
 Motivated students can take advantage of several accelerated dual-degree programs in which students study at the College for three years and then go on to a graduate program with one of our partnering institutions.

 - Connect with people who have been in a program to give you a unique perspective.
 Call your prospective program and ask if you can have an Informational Interview with a student.